cortexrd/Knack-Toolkit-Library/README.md

 ### Using field’s Description text box as keywords to trigger special behavior

 In the Builder, when you edit a field in the schema view, there’s a Description text box, where you can put your own notes, as a developer.
 Now, this can also be used by the KTL to trigger special behavior.
-You can add the keyword at the end of your description, or on a separate line, as you wish.
+You can add the keyword **at the end** of your description, or on a separate line, as you wish.

 Here is the list:

--   **\_uc**: to convert text to uppercase in real-time
+**\_uc**: to convert text to uppercase in real-time

+**\_num**: Numeric characters only, including decimal dot.
+This will prevent entering any other characters even if the field type is short text.
+Validation is done in real time with enforceNumeric.

+**\_int**: Integer characters only (0-9).
+This will prevent entering any other characters even if the field type is short text.
+Validation is done in real time with enforceNumeric.

--   **\_ip**: enforce IP format, with automatic colons and hex char real-time validation (not yet implemented).
+**\_ip**: enforce IP format, with automatic colons and hex char real-time validation (not yet implemented).

 ## Views